-As well as learning about History, the course will enable vou to improve vour skills in communication, working with IT, others, improving your own learning and performance, critical thinking and problem solving.
+As well as learning about History, the course will you to improve enable vour skills in communication, working with IT, others, improving your own learning and performance, critical thinking and problem solving.
 Studying History encourages you to produce well-reasoned conclusions based on the evaluation of evidence, which is a highly transferable skill.